daphne-eu/daphne/doc/ImplementBuiltinKernel.md

 ### Background

 (Almost) every DaphneIR operation will be backed by a kernel (= physical operator) at run-time.
-Extensibility w.r.t. kernels is one on the core goals of the DAPHNE Prototype.
+Extensibility w.r.t. kernels is one on the core goals of the DAPHNE system.
 It shall be easy for a user to add a custom kernel.
 However, the system will offer a full set of built-in kernels so that all DaphneIR operations can be used out-of-the-box.